harshonedev/one_atta/DOCS/PAYMENT_SYSTEM_API_DOCS.md

 ### Pricing Breakdown

+**All calculations done on frontend:**

 ```
-Subtotal                    : ₹500
+Subtotal (Sum of all items)           : ₹750
-- Coupon Discount          : -₹50
-- Loyalty Points Discount  : -₹0
+- Discount (Coupon or Loyalty)        : -₹75
-= Amount After Discount    : ₹450
+= Amount After Discount               : ₹675
 + Delivery Charges                    : ₹50
 + COD Charges (if COD)                : ₹20
-= Total Amount             : ₹520
+= Total Amount (to pay)               : ₹745
 ```

+**Important Notes**:
+- Frontend calculates all values and sends to backend
+- Backend only validates and stores the values
-**Note**: COD charges are automatically added only when `payment_method` is `"COD"`.
-For online payments, `cod_charges` will be 0.
+- COD charges should be added by frontend only when `payment_method` is `"COD"`
+- Backend validates coupon/loyalty but doesn't recalculate discount

 ---